Fit Finlay: Alliance with Hornswoggle (2007–2009)

-Shortly after the Royal Rumble, Finlay began a feud with The Boogeyman.
-At No Way Out, he and Little Bastard defeated The Boogeyman and The Little Boogeyman.
-Finlay earned a place in the Money in the Bank ladder match at WrestleMania 23; however, Mr. Kennedy won the match.
+Shortly after the Royal Rumble on 28 January 2007 (where Finlay entered the Royal Rumble match as the number two entrant and lasted 32 minutes), Finlay began a feud with The Boogeyman.
+At No Way Out on 18 February, he and Little Bastard defeated The Boogeyman and The Little Boogeyman.
+Finlay earned a place in the Money in the Bank ladder match at WrestleMania 23 on 1 April; however, Mr. Kennedy won the match.
 Following this loss, he would feud with Kennedy, after an attack on Little Bastard (now renamed "Hornswoggle") during the Money in the Bank match, and Jamie Noble for assaulting Hornswoggle after he won the Cruiserweight Championship.
 Finlay's feud, however, would quickly redirect to Kane after Finlay accidentally spilled coffee on him.
 The two also became involved with Batista and The Great Khali.
-At Saturday Night's Main Event XXXV, he and Khali lost to Batista and Kane.
-Kane beat him at SummerSlam.
-Finlay defeated Kane in a Belfast Brawl rematch a few weeks later.
+On 18 August episode of Saturday Night's Main Event, Finlay and Khali lost to Batista and Kane.
+Kane beat Finlay at SummerSlam on 26 August.
+Finlay defeated Kane in a Belfast Brawl rematch a few weeks later on 14 September episode of SmackDown!.

-Finlay and Hornswoggle briefly separated when Hornswoggle was stripped of the Cruiserweight Title, and briefly moving to Raw with his "illegitimate father".
-Finlay then feuded with Rey Mysterio by attacking him during a confrontational interview with John "Bradshaw" Layfield (JBL).
-At No Mercy, Finlay faked an injury after taking a bump to the outside.
-Once placed on a stretcher, Finlay suddenly rose and attacked Mysterio, forcing Rey to be carried out on the stretcher.
-The feud continued at Cyber Sunday, where fans voted for the two to face-off in a Stretcher match.
-Mysterio came out on top, but Finlay retaliated with a victory on the edition of 9 November of SmackDown!
-The feud intensified further when the two faced on opposite teams at Survivor Series.
+Finlay and Hornswoggle briefly separated when Hornswoggle was stripped of the Cruiserweight title, and briefly moving to Raw with his "illegitimate father", Mr. McMahon.
+Finlay then feuded with Rey Mysterio by attacking him during a confrontational interview with JBL.
+At No Mercy on 7 October, Finlay faked an injury after taking a bump to the outside.
+Once placed on a stretcher, Finlay suddenly rose and attacked Mysterio, forcing Mysterio to be carried out on the stretcher.
+The feud continued at Cyber Sunday on 28 October, where fans voted for the two to face-off in a Stretcher match.
+Mysterio came out on top, but Finlay retaliated with a victory on the edition of 9 November of SmackDown!.
+The feud ended when the two faced on opposite teams at Survivor Series on 18 November, which Finlay's team lost.